You are here: Urology Textbook > Ureters > Retrocaval ureter

-The right mid ureter makes a sudden turn to the medial, there may also be a change in diameter.
-Caudally from the ureter kinking, there is often no contrasting of the ureter.
+The right mid-ureter suddenly turns to the medial; there may also be a change in diameter.
+Caudally from the ureteral kinking, there is often no contrast in the ureter.
 Thus, the ureter looks like a "J".
 Signs of hydronephrosis or nephrolithiasis may be present.

 Computed tomography or MRI:

-The abnormal position of the ureter in relation to the inferior vena cava is easily visible.
+The abnormal position of the ureter to the inferior vena cava is easily identified.

 Treatment of Retrocaval Ureter

-Surgical treatment is necessary in complications, such as intermittent flank pain, nephrolithiasis, recurrent infections or significant hydronephrosis with loss of kidney function.
-Surgery consists of the division of the ureter after complete mobilisation, spatulation of the ureteral ends, and reanastomosis ventral of the vena cava (ureteroureterostomy).
+Surgical treatment is necessary for complications, such as intermittent flank pain, kidney stones, recurrent infections, or significant hydronephrosis with loss of kidney function.
+Surgery includes the division of the ureter after complete mobilization, spatulation of the ureteral ends, and reanastomosis ventral of the vena cava (ureteroureterostomy).
 The technical difficulty of the operation is the necessity of extensive dissection of adhesions between ureter and vena cava with the corresponding risk of injury and bleeding.
 If the fibrotic adhesions between the ureter and vena cava are severe, the atretic ureter segment can be left behind the vena cava.
-Open surgery requires a relatively large retroperitoneal or transperitoneal access to the vena cava due to the central position within the abdominal cavity.
-Laparoscopy can significantly reduce the morbidity of the surgical access
+Open surgery requires a significant retroperitoneal or transperitoneal approach to the vena cava due to the central position within the abdominal cavity.
+Laparoscopy can reduce the morbidity of the surgical procedure, see the following figures: